 Okay, let’s ignore that.
-The astonishing thing about this is that Suntory Toki costs about £30.
+The astonishing thing about this is that Suntory Toki costs about £30 or £29.90 from Master of Malt.
 We’re used to eye-watering prices from Japanese whiskies.
 This costs next to nothing.
 But will it be any good for that price?

 Suntory Toki Review

 On the nose: feels very grain-led (not necessarily a bad thing).
 Vanilla notes dominate, with green apples.
 Citrus notes: lime marmalade.
 Straw-like notes, kiwi fruit.
 A sort of carrot cake – and icing – sweetness.
 Dried tea.